Skyline Views in NYC You Won’t Want to Miss

 Near Central Park, the Shops at Columbus Circle offer a different view of NYC.
 Enjoy over 50 shops while also being able to look out giant glass windows revealing the New York City architecture.

 One of the best times to visit the Columbus Circle Shops is during the holidays in NYC.
-This is when the shops put up their famous hanging Christmas Decoration Stars with the city shining behind them.
+This is when the shops put up their famous hanging Christmas Star decorations with the city shining behind them.

 Address: 10 Columbus Cir, New York, NY 10019